 The Origins of the Secret Ingredient

-According to Campbell's Soup Company, the tomato soup spice cake was created in the late 1920s or early 1930s, but it didn't show up in their official company records until October 1940.
+According to Campbell's Soup Company, the original recipe for the tomato soup spice cake was created in the late 1920s or early 1930s, but it didn't show up in their official company records until October 1940.
 The recipe started off as a Steamed Fruit & Nut Pudding that included cinnamon, nutmeg, and cloves along with the can of tomato soup.
 In 1942, the company changed the recipe to a Halloween Spice Cake by taking out the fruit and adding Halloween decorations to the frosting.

 The company continued to improve on the recipe, but in 1966 they hit on a winner.
 Experiment #38 was the best tomato soup cake recipe yet.
 Published in Campbell's cookbooks, it's still a popular recipe request today.
 The company has created other versions of the recipe as well, including a Bundt cake that adds the tomato soup to a gingerbread mix and a version with their low sodium tomato soup.

 This tomato soup spice cake recipe is super easy, with no prep time.
 Pour a box of spice cake mix into a large bowl, and add 1/2 cup water, two large eggs and a can of tomato soup.
 Add allspice or a cup raisins or pecans for extra flavor!
 Mix everything together, pour cake batter into a baking pan, and bake at 350°F for a cook time about 25 minutes or until a toothpick comes out clean.

 This recipe makes two 8- or 9-inch round cakes, but you can also use loaf pans or make cupcakes instead of a cake pan, just adjust the total time for baking accordingly.
 If you have a favorite from-scratch recipe, you can use that, just add one can of tomato soup.